All Episodes

 By choosing to intervene in the terror debate in a way that no one could miss, Clinton forced an argument about the past that had up to now been largely a one-sided propaganda war waged by the right.

-That you miss the one-sided propaganda war that has been the effort to establish a legacy for a man who has none.
+E.J., I am stunned that you miss the one-sided propaganda war that has been the effort to establish a legacy for a man who has none.

-I'm I'm stunned you don't see this.
+I'm stunned you don't see this.

 Well, no, I'm not.

-You're a liberal, and you don't see what liberals do, and you certainly aren't critical of it.
+You're a liberal and you don't see what liberals do, and you certainly aren't critical of it.

 The conservative movement understands the political value of controlling the interpretation of history.

-Now it's control is finally being contested by Bill Clinton.
+Now its control is finally being contested by Bill Clinton.

-How about you know, Ronald Reagan?
+How about, you know, Ronald Reagan?

 Let's look at the eight years of Reagan, E.J.
-Uh Ronald Reagan, the moment he left office.
+Ronald Reagan, the moment he left office, there was revisionist history going on.

-His tax cuts ruined the economy, his war in Nicaragua.
+His tax cuts ruined the economy.

 Ronald Reagan never went out and defended his legacy.

-Ronald Reagan never went out, blew up at anybody.
+Ronald Reagan never blew up at anybody.

-Reagan never went out there and behaved like a petulant, narcissistic, selfish, out of control maniac.
+Reagan never went out there and behaved like a petulant, narcissistic, selfish, out-of-control maniac.

 Never lost his temper.

-You people on the left are doing your best to rewrite history and revise his uh his administration to one of utter and total failure, even going so far as to eliminate him for having any role whatsoever in ending the Cold War and ending the threat posed by Soviet communism.
+You people on the left are doing your best to rewrite history and revise his administration to one of utter and total failure, even going so far as to eliminate him for having any role whatsoever in ending the Cold War and ending the threat posed by Soviet communism.

 Now you're in the process of trying to write a legacy for somebody who doesn't have one.

-A guy who did everything he could to make sure he ended office with a great economy, who now realizes that's not how great presidents are judged, and so he's trying to rev up with your help the notion that he was tough on terrorism.
+A guy who did everything he could to make sure he ended office with a great economy who now realizes that's not how great presidents are judged.

 Hang on, there's a lot more to this.

-Back to the E.J.
-Dion Jr. column.
+All right, back to the E.J.
+Deion Jr. column.

 How long have Clinton's resentments been simmering?